-When using the Google solution, we support Invisible reCAPTCHA for Login and reCAPTCHA v2 for Registration, which is displayed unobtrusively at the bottom of the browser page when a registration screen is loaded, and is triggered only if the profile of the registration attempt is deemed suspicious by Google's risk analysis algorithms.
+When using the Google solution, we support Invisible reCAPTCHA for Registration and Checkbox reCAPTCHA for Login, which is displayed unobtrusively at the bottom of the browser page when a registration screen is loaded, and is triggered only if the profile of the registration attempt is deemed suspicious by Google's risk analysis algorithms.

 reCAPTCHA is not currently available for use with mobile SDKs.

-You need to configure separate credentials for each of the reCAPTCHA types, reCAPTCHA v2 or Invisible reCAPTCHA.
+You need to configure separate credentials for each of the reCAPTCHA types, Checkboz or Invisible.
 Per Google, you should not use the same credentials for both configurations.

 - Sign in to your Google account and go to https://www.google.com/recaptcha/admin#list.

-- Give your reCAPTCHA configuration a label and select the version of reCAPTCHA you need.
-For registration flow CAPTCHA you will need Invisible reCAPTCHA and for login flow CAPTCHA you will need reCAPTCHA v2.
-Selecting one of the options should open a "Domains" box:
+- Give your reCAPTCHA configuration a label and select the type of reCAPTCHA you need: For registration flows, select Invisible reCAPTCHA badge and for login flows, select "I'm not a robot" Checkbox.
+Selecting one of the options should open a "Domains" box.